pavan26r/PasswordGen/README.md

-NOTE -> this are my old work im just uploading it know -> GO AHEAD(REVIEW WORK) 🔐 React Password Generator
+NOTE -> this is  my old work im just uploading it now -> GO AHEAD(REVIEW WORK) 🔐 React Password Generator

 A simple and customizable password generator built with React + Tailwind CSS.